dotnet/runtime/docs/design/specs/runtime-async.md

 Suspension points may not appear in exception handling blocks.

 All async methods effectively have two entry points, or signatures.
-The first signature is the one present in the above code: a modopt before the return type.
+The first signature is the one present in the above code: a modreq before the return type.
 The second signature is a "Task-equivalent signature", described in further detail in [I.8.6.1.5 Method signatures].

 Async methods have a special calling convention and may not be called directly outside of other async methods.
 To call an async method from a sync method, callers must use the second "Task-equivalent signature".